Last night, I attended a great open mic at Trees Organic Cafe in downtown Vancouver.

 Just watching the performers with no intention of singing myself was actually really nice.
 It gave me a chance to simply observe and not be distracted by nerves or thinking about the songs I was going to perform.

-So, after watching several people perform, here are some tips I thought I’d share for singing at an open mic:
+After watching several people get up on stage, here are some tips I thought I’d share for performing at an open mic:

 1. Sing with some expression and emotion.